hotwired/turbo-android/README.md

 ## Prerequisites

 1. Android API 24+ is required as the `minSdkVersion` in your build.gradle.
 1. In order for a [WebView](https://developer.android.com/reference/android/webkit/WebView.html) to access the Internet and load web pages, your application must have the `INTERNET` permission.
-Make sure you have `<uses-permission android:name="android.permission.INTERNET" />` in your Android manifest.
+Make sure you have `<uses-permission android:name="android.permission.INTERNET" />` in your app's `AndroidManifest.xml`.
 1. This library is written entirely in [Kotlin](https://kotlinlang.org/), and your app should use Kotlin as well.
-Compatibility with Java is not provided.
+Explicit compatibility with Java is not provided.

 ## Installation
-Add the dependency from jCenter to your module's (not top-level) `build.gradle` file.
+Add the dependency from jCenter to your app module's (not top-level) `build.gradle` file.

 ```groovy
 repositories {